VeritasDL-zz/SADXCHAOS/README.md

 - Random Physics - Sets current Physics to the physics from SADX,SA2B and Sonic Heros.
 Credits to MainMemory for the code and Physics data, https://github.com/MainMemory/SADXPhysicsSwapMod
 - Camera Decouple - Detaches the camera from the player for 100 frames.
 - Disable Pause - Removes the Ability to pause for 420 frames.
-- Random Key Block - Spawns in the key block with random color from Amys Hot Shelter
+- Random Key Block - Spawns in the Key Block with random color from Amys Hot Shelter
 - No s0und_ For You - Disables all/most sounds for 222 frames.
 - Random Emblem - Spawns in a Emblem that the player can collect.
-Does Not increase emblem count.
+Does Not increase emblem count. (disabled)
 - Disable Pause - Disables Ability to Pause the game for 420 frames.
 - Random Chao - Spawns in a Chao with Random Stat Levels, Stat Grades, Texture, Body Type, Hat Type, Medal Type, Shiny, Random Animal Attributes, Color and Name
-- Random Chao Fruit - Spawns in a Random Chao Fruit Type.
+- Random Chao Fruit - Spawns in a Random Chao Fruit.
+- Random Chao Hat - Spawn in a Random Chao Hat.
+-
 ## Special Thanks
 Thanks to Sora for the code base and helping me with dumb questions
 Huge Thanks to Refrag for helping me constantly!